Best CBD for Anxiety

 • Panic disorder

 Researchers haven’t yet determined the best dosage strategies to support a calmer mind.
-A 2020 meta-analysis found doses ranging from 6mg to 400mg improved anxiety symptoms across various populations experiencing generalized anxiety disorder (GAD), PTSD, and seasonal anxiety.
+A 2020 meta-analysis found doses ranging from as low as 6mg to as high as 400mg improved anxiety symptoms across various populations experiencing generalized anxiety disorder (GAD), PTSD, and seasonal anxiety.
 However, people with anxiety often anecdotally find higher doses of CBD useful.
 (One genetic test we previously reviewed even suggested one of our testers with a genetic inclination for anxiety take 800mg or more daily.)
+Basically, everyone reacts differently to various doses of CBD and other cannabinoids, so incrementally adjusting how much you take over time (but starting low) could be ideal.

 Finding the right CBD product